jraoul2002/Pomofocus/planning/development-strategy.md

-# Todo List: Practical JavaScript
+# Pomodoro timer: Practical JavaScript

-A refactor of the Practical JavaScript Todo List
+A refactor of the Practical JavaScript pomodoro timer

 ---

 ## Data

-> describe the data used in your project.
 >
-> - what properties?
-> - what types?
-> - what are array entries like?

 ---